e-lab/torch-prednet/README.md

 ### Notes:

 - Memory usage: decrease `nSeq` parameter to use less memory.
-The model is clones `nSeq` times and so memory usage is proportional to it.
+The model is cloned `nSeq` times and therefore memory usage is proportional to it.